 These include suicide attempts, health problems, injuries, unsafe sex, and driving under the influence of alcohol, as well as vandalism, property damage, and involvement with the police.

 Factors Affecting Student Drinking

 Although the majority of students come to college already having some experience with alcohol, certain aspects of college life, such as unstructured time, the widespread availability of alcohol, inconsistent enforcement of underage drinking laws, and limited interactions with parents and other adults, can intensify the problem.
 In fact, college students have higher binge-drinking rates and a higher incidence of driving under the influence of alcohol than their non-college peers.

 The first 6 weeks of freshman year are a vulnerable time for heavy drinking and alcohol-related consequences because of student expectations and social pressures at the start of the academic year.

 Factors related to specific college environments also are significant.
 Students attending schools with strong Greek systems and with prominent athletic programs tend to drink more than students at other types of schools.
 In terms of living arrangements, alcohol consumption is highest among students living in fraternities and sororities and lowest among commuting students who live with their families.

 An often-overlooked preventive factor involves the continuing influence of parents.
 Research shows that students who choose not to drink often do so because their parents discussed alcohol use and its adverse consequences with them.

 Addressing College Drinking

-Ongoing research continues to improve our understanding of how to address this persistent and costly problem.
-Successful efforts typically involve a mix of prevention, intervention, and treatment strategies that target individual students, the student body as a whole, and the broader college community.
+Ongoing research continues to improve our understanding of how to address the persistent and costly problem of harmful and underage student drinking.
+Successful efforts typically involve a mix of strategies that target individual students, the student body as a whole, and the broader college community.

 Strategies Targeting Individual Students